yichechang/hotpot/README.md

-   We don't use `--conda-create-envs-only` because we want to install all dependencies ahead of time, independent of if certain rules having become discoverable (e.g., if they are after a checkpoint).
+   We don't use `--conda-create-envs-only` because we want to install all dependencies ahead of time, independent of if certain rules have become discoverable (e.g., if they are after a checkpoint).